 The strategy focuses on providing capital for construction and completion of mid-income and affordable homes.

-We invested in a mid-sized Mumbai-based developer with a good track record of executing real estate projects for construction of residential development project under the Slum Rehabilitation Authority (SRA) scheme.
-The The Fund project consists of 650+ invested for mid-income houses providing completion across two phases. finance to a Mumbaibased project.
-Approvals for the project are in place and it is well on track.
-The project comprises 300+ mid-income houses in the first phase.
+We invested in a mid-sized Mumbai-based developer with a good track record of executing real estate projects for construction of residential development project under the Slum Rehabilitation project consists of 650+ mid-income houses across two phases.